2nd Mass. Billionaire Faces Charge in Prostitution Ring

 A second Boston-based billionaire is facing a criminal charge after a multi-agency investigation into human trafficking at massage parlors in Florida.

-John W. Childs, the 77-year-old Massachusetts billionaire who founded a Waltham-based private equity firm, is facing a charge of solicitiation of prostitution after a wide-ranging investigation across several counties, Vero Beach police said.
+John W. Childs, the 77-year-old Massachusetts billionaire who founded a Waltham-based private equity firm, is facing a charge of solicitation of prostitution after a wide-ranging investigation across several counties, Vero Beach police said.

 Childs’ firm, J.W.
 Childs Associates, is located in an office building on Totten Pond Road in Waltham.
 A spokesman for the company declined to comment Sunday night.